-This mornings’ “choice” activities included the awesome Safari Morphs.
-These morphs are an amazing activity for young children and they last for years evolving with the development of the child.
-For example, right now, we primarily use Morphs for motor development and some imaginary play.
-Going forward, I believe the activity will involve a lot more imagination.
+For example, we primarily use Morphs for motor development and imaginary play.
+I believe the activity will involve a lot more imagination as we advance.

 Montessori at Home – Morning Routine

-I was particularly excited about this next activity that I am sure is the activity that will keep on giving.
+I was particularly excited about this next activity, which I am sure is the activity that will keep on giving.
 Smell bottles are high on my list for development and pure enjoyment for me!
 I posted an ad for old 35 mm film canisters.

-My little guy is two so he is only in the preliminary stages or learning to read.
+My little guy is two, so he is only in the preliminary stages of learning to read.
 So this exercise of sensory madness was enough in itself.
-We went spice by spice, smelled each spice together and talked about the spice, how it is used, etc. When we smelled cinnamon he said, “like on Di Di’s (what he calls his baby brother) apples!”
+We went spice by spice, smelled each spice together, and talked about the spice, how it is used, etc. When we smelled cinnamon he said, “like on Di Di’s (what he calls his baby brother) apples!”
 This statement was true.

 I cut out a rectangular piece from each for the base, then cut out a square for my son to match up to the board.
-He really enjoyed it.
-I have a few more slabs of slate so I am planning on making a few more texture boards beyond sandpaper.
-I am really excited about the supply.
+He enjoyed it.
+I have a few more slabs of slate, so I plan to make a few more texture boards beyond sandpaper.
+I am excited about the supply.

-Finally, I always like to pull out the numbers and/or letters from his play mat to give him a little project in the morning to put them back where they “belong”.
+Finally, I always like to pull out the numbers and letters from his play mat to give him a little project in the morning to put them back where they “belong.”